google/dawn/docs/tint/arch.md

 so the produced `Program` will contain all the needed semantic information.

-At any time before building the `Program`, `ProgramBuilder::IsValid()` may be called to ensure the AST is **structurally** correct.
-This checks that things like `if` statements have a condition and body attached.
+At any time before building the `Program`, `ProgramBuilder::IsValid()` may be called to ensure that no error diagnostics have been raised during the construction of the AST.
+This includes parser syntax errors, but not semantic validation which happens during the `Resolve` phase.

 If further changes to the `Program` are needed (say via a `Transform`) then a new `ProgramBuilder` can be produced by cloning the `Program` into a new